mitojs/mito-doc/src/sdk/guide/advanced-configuration.md

 ## advanced field

-default is closed,all page's http request will add a unique id in request header
 ### enableTraceId?: boolean
+default is closed,all page's http request will add a unique id in request header when set true

+### includeHttpUrlTraceIdRegExp?: RegExp
 Should config this field if you set `enableTraceId` true.Considering that random addition of redundant request headers maybe cause cross-domain error,so here is regular containing relationship.It will be included When `includeHttpUrlTraceIdRegExp.test(xhr.url)` is `true`

-### includeHttpUrlTraceIdRegExp?: RegExp
+### traceIdFieldName?: string
 When set `enableTraceId` true,traceId will be added in request header, defaul value is `Trace-Id`.You can configure this field to appoint name
-### traceIdFieldName?: string

-default value is null,mean all ajax http will be monitored.You can set some value to filter url.It will filter when `filterXhrUrlRegExp.test(xhr.url) === true`
 ### filterXhrUrlRegExp?: RegExp

-defaul value is 0,it mean throttle delay time of button click event and weixin touch event
+default value is null,mean all ajax request will be monitored.You can set some value to filter url.It will filter when `filterXhrUrlRegExp.test(xhr.url) === true`

 ### throttleDelayTime?: number
+defaul value is 0,it mean throttle delay time of collect button click event and weixin touch event

 ## advanced hooks